MicrosoftDocs/learn/learn-pr/student-evangelism/use-apis-discover-museum-art/includes/3-build-local-api.md

 ## Query a database

-In a terminal, go to the location where you added db.json and enters `json-server --watch db.json`.
+In a terminal, go to the location where you added `db.json` and enter `json-server --watch db.json`.
 The server will run on port 3000.
 You can query it via a specially formatted URL.

 Try entering `http://localhost:3000/objects` in a browser's URL box.
 You'll see all the objects in your database, listed in neat JSON format.